History of Methadone

 cocaine, a 'Defence of the Realm Regulation' was enacted making

 it illegal to possess cocaine unless prescribed by a doctor.
-In

 1920 and 1923 the list of drugs that were illegal to possess,